Agnieszka26/pokemon_v2/README.md

 ### Getiing started

-note: If you have not installed yarn globally you have to - the project requrires yarn.
+note: If you have not installed yarn globally you have to - the project requires yarn.

 1. First clone code from repository in your dedicated folder